 They secured an empty compartment on the train and sat opposite each other, next to the windows.
 Soon after sitting down Remus had fallen asleep, and Gaara wasn't far away.
-He tried to stay awake by watching the influx of students walking by his window but soon he too pulled a blanket out of his trunk and over himself and went to the peaceful realm of dreams.
+He tried to stay awake by watching the influx of students walking by his window but soon he too pulled a blanket out of his trunk and over himself and went to the peaceful realm of dreams (and demon screams).

-Unbeknownst to him or Professor Lupin, about half an hour after he started to slumber, three third year students entered into their compartment and sat down.
+Unbeknownst Professor Lupin or him, about half an hour after they started to slumber, three third year students entered into the compartment and sat down.
 They conversed quietly for a few hours under the onslaught of the heavy winds and rain until the train came to an abrupt halt.
-The trio looked out of the window to see only the darkness and the rain and the frost slowly covering their window.
+The chatty trio looked outside to see only the darkness and the rain, and the frost slowly covering their window.

 A/N: There you are: Chapter One.
 I won't promise to update often or even to finish the story as I have a short attention span, but I will try to write more and maybe finish it one day.